Reduction#

 Once a reduced cell is found, it is desirable to obtain a conventional cell for further refinement.
 Possible form number options corresponding to a particuar Barvais lattice can be found using the ShowPossibleCells algorithm.

-• MaxScalarError: limits the cell choices
+• MaxScalarError: limits the cell choices based on the calculated errors

 Listing possible conventional cells with ShowPossibleCells.#